encointer/book/src/testnets.md

 In order to understand the different timing on our networks, we offer the following figure:

 ![Phase Timing](./fig/phase-timing.svg)

+*Temporarily, we will apply 30min ceremony cycle to both Gesell and Cantillon*

 ## Testing Cantillon's Teeproxy System Locally